learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/SonarQube.md

 [SonarQube](https://www.sonarsource.com/products/sonarqube/) is an open-source platform designed to continuously inspect code quality while easily integrating into the existing development workflow.
 It provides comprehensive code analysis and reporting, aiding developers and teams in maintaining code health, identifying bugs, vulnerabilities, and enhancing overall software quality.
 The solution performs checks at every stage of the development process.

-Now you may ask why can't I just use an IDE linter?
-The thing is linters tend to use open source and oftentimes outdated plugins that just nearly aren't as good as what Sonar has to offer.
+Now you may ask why can't I just use an IDE Linter?
+The thing is Linters tend to use open source and oftentimes outdated plugins that just nearly aren't as good as what Sonar has to offer.
 Linters don't generally look at the big picture and instead look at the immediate/nearby lines of code whereas SonarQube provides a comprehensive analysis of code quality, security vulnerabilities, and bugs across an entire project where things can arise through multiple files and coupling.

 ## Advantages of SonarQube